MahsaNafei/Weather-Analysis-and-Vacation-Planning/WeatherPy/README.md

 **Generate Random Geographic Coordinates and City List:**

--To create a list of cities for which you want to retrieve weather data, you follow these steps:
+- To create a list of cities for which you want to retrieve weather data, you follow these steps:

--Create empty lists, lat_lngs for latitude and longitude combinations, and cities for city names.
+- Create empty lists, lat_lngs for latitude and longitude combinations, and cities for city names.

--Define the latitude and longitude ranges for random coordinate generation, lat_range (-90 to 90) and lng_range (-180 to 180).
+- Define the latitude and longitude ranges for random coordinate generation, lat_range (-90 to 90) and lng_range (-180 to 180).

--Generate random latitude and longitude pairs using NumPy's np.random.uniform() function.
+- Generate random latitude and longitude pairs using NumPy's np.random.uniform() function.

--Use the citipy library to identify the nearest city for each latitude and longitude pair.
+- Use the citipy library to identify the nearest city for each latitude and longitude pair.
 The city names are stored in the cities list.

--Ensure that only unique cities are added to the list.
+- Ensure that only unique cities are added to the list.

 **API Data Retrieval Loop:**

 The main part of data retrieval involves making API requests to OpenWeatherMap for each city in the cities list.
 This is done in a loop for each city:

--Create a base URL for the OpenWeatherMap API with the desired units and your API key.
+- Create a base URL for the OpenWeatherMap API with the desired units and your API key.

--Set up counters record_count and set_count to keep track of the API requests.
+- Set up counters record_count and set_count to keep track of the API requests.
 These are used for logging purposes.

--Loop through each city and its index in the cities list.
+- Loop through each city and its index in the cities list.

--Group cities into sets of 50 for logging purposes.
+- Group cities into sets of 50 for logging purposes.
 When i is a multiple of 50 (e.g., 50, 100, 150...), increment set_count and reset record_count to 0.

--Create an endpoint URL for the specific city.
+- Create an endpoint URL for the specific city.

--Log the URL, record number, and set number to track progress.
+- Log the URL, record number, and set number to track progress.

--Attempt to make an API request for the city's weather data using requests.get().
+- Attempt to make an API request for the city's weather data using requests.get().

--Parse the JSON response to extract relevant weather data such as latitude, longitude, temperature, humidity, cloudiness, wind speed, country, and date.
+- Parse the JSON response to extract relevant weather data such as latitude, longitude, temperature, humidity, cloudiness, wind speed, country, and date.

--Append this data to the city_data list as a dictionary.
+- Append this data to the city_data list as a dictionary.

 **Data Loading Complete:**

--After completing the loop for all cities, you print a message indicating that data loading is complete.
+- After completing the loop for all cities, you print a message indicating that data loading is complete.

 **Data Conversion to DataFrame:**

--You convert the collected weather data in city_data into a Pandas DataFrame named city_data_df.
+- Convert the collected weather data in city_data into a Pandas DataFrame named city_data_df.
 This DataFrame will be used for analysis and visualization.

 **Data Export:**

--Export the city_data_df to a CSV file named "cities.csv" with "City_ID" as the index label.
+- Export the city_data_df to a CSV file named "cities.csv" with "City_ID" as the index label.
 This CSV file can be used for future reference or analysis.

 ### Data Visualization